TheDoebes/de2-cpu/README.md

 # de2-cpu
-Term Project for ECE 287, written in VHDL for DE2-115 FPGAs
+Personal Project, written in VHDL for DE2-115 FPGAs